-- Total assets and total liabilities of the DRA at June 30, 2022, amounted to approximately \$1,240.5 million and \$1,906.1 million, respectively, for a net deficit of approximately \$665.6 million. - During the year ended June 30, 2022, approximately \$85.6 million and \$49.6 million of loans principal and interest, respectively, were collected, mostly from municipalities. - During the year ended June 30, 2022, approximately \$134.1 million of cash and securities with a determinable fair value, were received, in the settlement of certain loans. - The DRA has a Restructuring Bonds Payable outstanding balance as of June 30, 2022 of \$1,846.9 million.
-There were debt service payments during fiscal year 2022 in the amount of approximately \$292.7 million and \$93.4 million in principal and interest, respectively.
-Also, approximately \$53.9 million of a shortfall for the cash payment of interest during the year (also known as payment in kind or "PIK") was accrued and included with the bonds principal balance.
+- Total assets and total liabilities of the DRA as of June 30, 2024, amounted to approximately \$907.8 million and \$1,344.6 million, respectively, for a net deficit of approximately \$436.8 million. - During the year ended June 30, 2024, approximately \$117.3 million and \$95.6 million of loans principal and interest, respectively, were collected, from municipalities and public corporations. - During the year ended June 30, 2024, approximately \$294.4 million was collected in other income, attributed mostly to the collection of loans that had a carrying value of zero and related to the settlement agreement between the DRA, Puerto Rico Ports Authority ("PRPA") and other government instrumentalities. - The DRA has a Restructuring Bonds Payable outstanding balance as of June 30, 2024, of \$1,268.9 million.
+There were debt service payments during fiscal year 2024 in the amount of approximately